RDP1974/Delphi64RTL/Readme.md

 btw. rem // RedirectCode(@System.Move, @Move2); in RDPSimd64 if you have single threaded app with smallest ram allocations

 The library is well tested, but if you found any trouble please notify me.
+The library is linked to visual c++ ucrt, so you need to install visual c++ latest redistributables

 Thank you and best regards